 If the client tries to connect to an HTTP server challenging it with NTLM authentication, but the hostname is not within any sort of trusted list of Internet Explorer or Edge, the client will be prompted for credentials like in the screenshot below:

 Mitigating the risk

 The issues described in this post are all well known for a while and in fact are design decisions of Windows.
-NTLM authentication works in this way since its early days, and some of these vulnerabilities have been discussed over 20 years ago, despite there is no significant awareness of its risks.
+NTLM authentication has worked in this way since its early days, and some of these vulnerabilities have been discussed over 20 years ago despite there being no significant awareness of its risks.